The Court's Decision

 2. What happens if my case is sent back to the BVA?

 If the Court remands your case, the BVA will review its original decision as directed by the Court.
 The BVA may also send your case to a VA regional office (or the Appeals Management Center) for additional information, especially if an examination is requested.

 If you have hired a lawyer, he or she may continue to assist you if the case is returned to the BVA.

-3. Do I still need a lawyer to represent me after a remand, after it is sent back to the BVA?
+3. Do I still need a lawyer to represent me at the BVA after receiving a remand?

 This decision is strictly up to you.
 You may find it helpful to have someone to assist you with the remand process.
 You may ask your appeals attorney if they will continue with your case.